 - If you simply want to persist the data where it is with its default name, then call the save method without specifying a name, as shown in the example below:

 - The save method supports all raster formats supported by Spatial Analyst.
-In the example below the raster save method is used to save data to a file geodatabase raster and to IMAGINE format.
+In the example below the raster save method is used to save data to a file geodatabase raster and to a Tiff format raster.

 Working with raster properties